 Calauit Safari is a wildlife sanctuary that offers an extraordinary opportunity to get up close and personal with a wide variety of animals.
 From zebras to giraffes, Calauit Safari is home to an impressive collection of exotic species.
 The best way to explore this enchanting sanctuary is by taking a guided tour, where knowledgeable guides will provide fascinating insights about the animals and their natural habitats.
 You can also opt to go on a safari jeep ride, which we did, allowing you to witness these majestic creatures in their natural surroundings.
 Here is how our day went.

-We were booked in Calamianes Island Tours for a day tour in Calauit Safari with a side trip to Black Island.
-The tour costs Php2,500.00 per head and it includes transportation, food, and entrance to the Safari.
+So, we had this awesome day planned with Calamianes Island Tours.
+We were all set for a day tour to Calauit Safari, with a bonus side trip to Black Island.
+The tour cost us Php2,500.00 each, but it was totally worth it because it covered everything – transportation, food, and even entrance to the Safari.

-We had to make sure we follow distancing between us and the zebras because according to our guide, they might kick if they felt threatened.
-The highlight of the trip as advertised in brochures and websites are the towers of giraffes waiting to be fed by the experience-hungry-tourists like us.
+We had to be careful to maintain a safe distance from the zebras because our guide warned us they might kick if they felt threatened.
+The most exciting part of the trip, as showcased in brochures and websites, is the opportunity to feed the towering giraffes, which really appealed to adventure-seeking tourists like us.

 I absolutely adore giraffes, they’re like the divas of the animal kingdom.
 Despite their impressive height, they have this gentle and elegant aura.
 That’s what makes them divas, right?
 They’re sweet but can also be a bit sassy.
 And let’s not forget about their envy-inducing long eyelashes that would make any woman jealous.
 Check out my blog below to see our incredible encounter with these magnificent creatures.